make-demo-learn-math/make-demo-learn-math.github.io/doc/index.md

 - Unlike Euler angles,
-  the unit quaternion representation has no singularity and interpolates well.
+  the unit quaternion representation has no singularity and interpolates very well.
 - It uses a single rotation
   around a single axis
-  rather than a composition of rotations around multiple axes.
+  rather than a composition of mutliple rotations.
 - As programmers,
-  we need to be aware of the unit length constraint because many downstream operations rely on this:
+  we need to be aware of the unit length constraint:

 $$
 \begin{aligned}